confio/tgrade-contracts/docs/Architecture.md

 * Both of these contracts use cw2222 to keep a counter of how many tokens everyone is entitled to in an efficient way (one update to deposit, one update on withdraw, one update when changing the point value)
 * Validator (operators) can withdraw their rewards from the distribution contract
 * Engagement Point holders can withdraw their rewards from the engagement contract
-* Community Pool collects some small part of rewards that can be distributed via governance
+* Community Pool collects some small part of rewards that can be distributed via governance by EP holders (this percentage is defined in genesis and defaults to 5%)

 Cw2222 is based on ERC2222, and can be used to efficiently and lazily distribute rewards to people based on their points, even when those points/balances change over time.